vocdoni/docs/docs/architecture/components/gateway.md

 }
 ```

-### Get Live Process Result List
+### Get Live Process List

-**only available if scrutinizer enabled on the gateway** - scrutinizer is enabled if `results` API is enabled.
-Get a list of the processes indexed by the scrutinizer with **partial results**.
-Only those vote types with a non-encrypted payload can be partialy scrutinized.
+Get a list of processes indexed by the scrutinizer with *partial results*.
+Only process with non-encrypted votes can be scrutinized in real time.

-The `fromId` field can be used to seek an specific position and start from it.
-So if the first call with `fromId` empty returns 64 values, a second call may be done using `fromId`=`lastProcIdReceived` to get the next 64 values.
+The `fromId` field works the same as in [Get Process List](#get-process-list).

 ```json
 {